LeonardoBerti00/Source-Separation-of-Multi-source-Music-using-Residual-Quantizad-Variational-Autoencoder/README.md

 ```

 ## Usage
 This section of the README walks through how to train and sample from a model.
 You can decide to train, test or sampling both from the RQ-VAE and the RQTransformer.
-The first is used to separate sources and the second to generate new music.
+The first is used to separate sources and the second to generate new audio (as stated in the [report](https://drive.google.com/file/d/1MhF4TGvrAusA-J6D5I6JHzDXWQeIY8FE/view?usp=sharing) the quality of the music generated is very low while the separation quality is decent).

 ### Train
 To start the training of the RQ-VAE, go to config.py and set to True config.IS_TRAINING and config.IS_TRAINING_AE and then use the following command: